orliesaurus/greetingslack/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Don't forget to scale your worker to 1 as below
+Don't forget to scale your worker to 1 as below (notice the one? hit the edit button on the right to scale it to 1)
 ![Scale](https://dl.dropbox.com/s/stpnk04pi3l5cj4/Screenshot%202015-06-16%2011.35.25.png?dl=0)